csunsolcrystal/Portfolio/docs/README.md

-## Welcome to Sol Crystal's Webpages!
+## Welcome to Sol Crystal's Portfolio's Website!

 On this website, You will find the vast projects I worked on in a nice website format.